unixmind/puppet-timesyncd/README.md

 New "systemd-timesyncd" service is the prefered method.

 This module :
-* Remove "ntp" package
+* Removes "ntp" package
-* Create "/etc/systemd/timesyncd.conf" file with "www.ntp.org" time references
+* Creates "/etc/systemd/timesyncd.conf" file with "www.ntp.org" time references
-* Start and enable "systemd-timesyncd"
+* Starts and enables "systemd-timesyncd"

 ## Usage